yie1d/pydoll/docs/en/deep-dive/index.md

 → Study **[Internal Architecture](./architecture/browser-domain.md)** for design patterns

 **Just want to browse?**
-→ Pick any topic from the sidebar—each article is self-contained
+→ Pick any topic from the sidebar, each article is self-contained

 ---

-!!! success "Welcome to the Deep End"
+!!! success "Technical Deep Dive"
-    This is where automation becomes engineering.
-Where scripts become systems.
-Where trial-and-error becomes precision.
+    This section provides comprehensive technical knowledge for browser automation, from fundamental protocols to advanced evasion techniques.

-    **Enjoy the journey.**
+    Explore at your own pace.